gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 that you have defined for the site.

 Your choice for these names should be based on what you think will make the most sense to an archivist when they are choosing from the list.
-End users don’t see the source and targets names.
+End users don’t see the source and target names.
 What they see are the source and target labels.

 #### Labels
-The source and target labels are what appear to users as the text of related item groups when [viewing related items](/user/viewing-related-items/).
+The source and target labels are what appear to users as the text in the gray bars of related item groups when [viewing related items](/user/viewing-related-items/).
 The labels also appear on the arrows in [visualizations](/user/viewing-related-items/#visualization).
 In the example above for the *wrote / written by* relationship, except for the letter casing, the names and labels are the same.
 However, for other types